 Expert Opin Investig Drugs.
 2009; Gregorio MaraŮon Hospital, Universidad Complutense, Madrid Spain.

-We performed a literature search of PubMed from 1990 - 2008, as well as a search of the abstracts presented at the American College of Rheumatology scientific meeting and the European League Against Rheumatism scientific meeting for the years 2001 - 2007.
+We performed a literature search of PubMed, as well as a search of the abstracts presented at the American College of Rheumatology scientific meeting and the European League Against Rheumatism scientific meeting.
 The search terms used were 'Raynaud's', 'phosphodiesterase 5 inhibitors', ' tadalafil', 'sildenafil' and 'vardenafil'.
 Based on current data from small clinical trials, open-label pilot studies and case series and reports, phosphodiesterase 5 inhibitors may help some patients with very serious Raynaud's phenomenon.
 A large, well-conducted multicenter, double-blind study is needed to determine the benefit and risk of these agents in Raynaud's phenomenon.

 Diagnosis of Raynaud's Phenomenon